top of page

 LOGLINE

 Over a single restless night, truths are teased, forced, resisted and finally whispered into the darkness.
 Martin drinks tea with ghosts.
 Doug provokes a fight he can’t win.
-Dayne finally speaks.
-And a bridal party devolves into a fierce interrogation of race, trauma and Tupperware.
+And a bridal party devolves into an interrogation of race, trauma and Tupperware.

 SYNOPSIS

 Still the same night in Mayoonderie, and the cracks widen.
-Martin is still stuck on the floor with Yonni and Sharday, drinking tea, trying to retrieve his templated sheets and dignity.
-Their improvised domestic theatre complete with a “news broadcast” of the family’s trauma becomes an unexpectedly beautiful re-enactment of survival and memory.
+Martin is still stuck on the floor with Yonni and Sharday, drinking tea, their improvised domestic theatre complete with a “news broadcast” of the family’s trauma is an unexpectedly beautiful re-enactment of survival and memory.
 Sharday shines with wit and insight far beyond her years, reminding Martin that truth is often inconvenient, funny, and hard to say out loud.

-Meanwhile, Macca and Dayne’s boozy bus-shelter alliance is interrupted by the arrival of Doug; sweaty, paranoid, and carrying too much plastic merch and rage.
+Meanwhile, Macca and Dayne’s bus-shelter alliance is interrupted by the arrival of Doug; sweaty, paranoid, and carrying too much plastic merch and rage.
 What begins as an awkward three-hander descends into tension as Doug makes assumptions about Macca’s past and Dayne’s identity.
-In classic Mayoonderie style, it’s all traded through banter, escalating into near-violence before Macca shuts it down with grace, fury, and deadpan humour.
+In classic Mayoonderie style, it’s all traded through banter, escalating into near-violence before Macca shuts it down with grace and deadpan humour.

-At Valda’s house, the doe-show has gone from chaotic to brutal.
-As the women start their Tupperware party, subtext gives way to shouting.
+At Valda’s house, the Tupperware party has gone from chaotic to brutal, subtext giving way to shouting.
 Nay’s wedding panic erupts in a sobbing, surreal monologue about “less beard and more eyebrow pencil.”
 Valda is slightly drunk, mostly racist, and convinced she’s not either.
-She attacks Nay’s identity in a standoff that’s equal parts soap opera and surgical dissection of white fragility.
+She attacks Nay’s identity in a standoff that’s equal parts soap opera and white fragility.

 The episode moves seamlessly between these three core spaces; a living room of generational trauma, a bus shelter of forced confessions, and a party where performance unravels into something raw and intimate.
 Everywhere, people are reckoning with their pasts and not always with grace, but sometimes with surprising generosity.